 Stephanie Quiñones is a member of the firm’s Corporate and Technology & Entrepreneurial Companies Practice Group.

-Stephanie regularly counsels entrepreneurs and in-house counsel with business, technology, Internet/social media and privacy issues.
+Stephanie regularly counsels entrepreneurs and in-house counsel with business, technology, IP licensing, Internet/social media and privacy issues.
 Additionally, Stephanie’s practice focuses on providing general strategic advice to businesses in all stages of the business cycle, including drafting and negotiating a broad array of commercial agreements and assisting emerging growth and entrepreneurial companies raise capital.

 Stephanie also has a wealth of experience with the representation of domestic and multinational financial organizations (including banks, broker dealers, money services businesses and other financial institutions) on a broad range of business, licensing, regulatory and compliance matters, including those relating to financial privacy, consumer protection, the Bank Secrecy Act (BSA), anti-money laundering, Office of Foreign Assets Control (OFAC), and virtual/digital currencies (including Bitcoin).